Let’s stop being idiots.

 As an outsider, you would see what a small fix it is for one of the parties to step forward and say “Let’s stop being idiots.”
 Or more thoughtfully, “Let’s stop depriving ourselves of one another.”
 But instead they’re caught up in a “my pride is bigger than yours” cold war and you’re too polite to say:

-“Listen dumbasses, your pride isn’t going to blend a homemade margarita for you and do the chicken dance to make you laugh when you’re sad.”
+“Listen dumbasses, your pride isn’t going to blend a homemade margarita for you when you’re sad and do the chicken dance to make you laugh.”

 By the time I told my longtime friend I’d be at the garden, I’d lost interest in being right.
 I forced myself to accept we’d never see our issue the same way, you know, that I was right and he was wrong.
 Kidding.
 All I knew was he felt wronged and I felt wronged, but regardless of some objective truth that we’d never reach to the other’s satisfaction, the matter was too insignificant to build into a hideous dam in a friendship that had flowed for twenty-five years.